Governor Kay Ivey signing the Colby Act into law

 To learn more about SDM in Alabama, visit Alabama’s Working Interdisciplinary Network of Guardian Stakeholders (WINGS)

-To learn more about Colby and The Colby Act check out his story here.
+Learn more about Colby and The Colby Act check out his story.

 To learn more about SDM in general, visit National Resource Center for Supported Decision-Making.